 There are a few things to keep in mind when you are taking care of your tools.
 The first thing you need is the proper maintenance equipment.
 These would include a variety of waxes and brushes like Wax for coating the strings, car wax or something similar for polishing the limbs, string servings that you tie over the top of your strings, soft brush for removing dust, soft cloth for getting rid of smudges and a bow case.

-Make sure you wax your bow strings every four sessions of use.
-You do not need to do this after every single session.
+Make sure you wax your bow strings every sessions of use.
+You can do this after every single session.
 Wax in balance eases wear and tear and thus prevents any future breakage or injury.
 Take care not to apply wax directly onto the strings.
 You should use your fingers instead to do this.
 Run your fingers up and down the strings to spread the wax out evenly.
 Bow String wax also provides the added lubrication you need while also provide a layer of protection against water and other elements you might encounter in the outdoors or in harsher environments.
 Buy quality bowstring wax, wax your bowstring every 2 to 4 weeks, and your bowstring will last much longer and you’ll be able to shoot with more speed, swing and accuracy.

 Next, for polishing the limbs and levers of your fine instrument, you will need car wax or something similar.
 Apply the wax with a cloth in a circular rhythmic motion to keep it all even in texture.
 Wax will help prevent delamination and will also give your compound bow an aesthetically-pleasing look.
 Additionally, it’ll help keep soft pieces of debris from making their way into smaller gaps of your bow.
 Again you probably don’t need to wax daily, just some regular upkeep should make it all dandy.